The Dos and Don'ts of Attending Your Holiday Office Party

 Do: Dress Up

-Every day at the office is an occasion to present yourself, but your holiday office party is an opportunity to look more chic and glamorous then ever.
-That said, the same rules of polish and professionalism should still apply; don’t try to be too edgy or show too much skin.
+Every day at the office is an occasion to present yourself, but your holiday office party is an opportunity to look a little more dressed up than normal.
+The same rules of polish and professionalism should still apply; don’t try to be too edgy or show more skin than you would in the workplace.

 Don't: Be Shy